-Canadian Timberframes Limited has produced over 1,000 high quality residential and commercial timber frames in North America since 1999.
-We pride ourselves on building beautiful timber frame structures that meet all of your expectations.
+Canadian Timberframes Limited produces high quality residential and commercial timber frames across North America since 1999.
 We are a team of professional, dedicated craftsman, offering quality workmanship and professional service and can assist you in a variety of ways all depending upon the scope of your project.

-Depending on how advanced your project is the timber frame process can take up to a year.
+Depending on how advanced your project is the timber frame process can take over a year.
 If you would like CTF to design your home we will get you to sign a design agreement, once you have had initial discussions with us and decided on your budget and style.

 We can then start your design and once you are happy with the final plans you can select wall panel systems, roofing, siding, trim, windows, decking and other timber frame components you would like to include.
 Then we get the architectural and engineering sign off before the production of your timber frame will begin and finally we ship your timber frame to your builder to begin construction.
 Contact us to discuss your project and learn more about the timber frame process.